similonap/software-trends-webframeworks/README.md

 create-next-app todo-next-app
 ```

-Create the same routes as in the Angular part of the lab.
-You can use the same API to fetch the todos.
+Create the same routes as in the Angular part of the lab, make sure you use the new next.js App router to create the routes by using file based routing.
+Fetch the todos from the same API as in the Angular part of the lab.

 Use a react server component so the todos are fetched on the server side.
 At this point you do not need to worry about being able to update the completed status of a todo.

 ### Client Components